Establishing a market in space resources

 BEng Aerospace Engineering from Manchester University.

-Tech-savvy astronomy nut with 5 years' experience in business and cryptocurrency in the City of London.
+Country Manager, Binance Romania.
+Tech-savvy astronomy nut with 7 years experience in the City of London cryptosphere.

 MA European Affairs and Project Management from Babes-Bolyai University.